Ma7mood998/the-coldstore-app/README.md

 The cold-store app is an open-source project on GitHub that allows businesses to manage their cold storage facilities.
 It provides users with an intuitive interface for managing inventory, monitoring storage conditions, and generating reports.

 ### Note:
-The project is **not open-source**, which means that anyone can contribute to its development, and users are free to modify and customize the code to meet their specific needs.
+The project is **open-source**, which means that anyone can contribute to its development, and users are free to modify and customize the code to meet their specific needs.

 ## Development instructions:
 - to run the app use:-  ionic serve